scriptorron/indi_pylibcamera/README.md

 "Do snooping" you can stop the updates.
 If you get trouble you can disable snooping in the INI file right from the driver start.

-A correct system time on you Raspberry Pi is absolutely needed for the calculation of the metadata.
-The Raspberry Pi does not have a battery powered realtime clock.
+A correct system time on you Raspberry PI is absolutely needed for the calculation of the metadata.
+The Raspberry PI does not have a battery powered realtime clock.
 It adjusts its system time from a time-server in the internet.
-If your Pi does not have internet access you will need to take care for setting the date and time.
+If your PI does not have internet access you will need to take care for setting the date and time.
 For instance, you can install a realtime clock or a GPS hardware.
-You can also copy date and time from one Linux computer (or Raspberry Pi) to another with:
+You can also copy date and time from one Linux computer (or Raspberry PI) to another with:
 ```commandline
 ssh -t YourUserName@YourPiName sudo date --set=`date -Iseconds`